 Every element in your home has energy.
 Feng shui is the practice of balancing that energy.

-The 5 elements of feng shui are: earth, water, fire, wood and metal in balance.
+The 5 elements of feng shui are: earth, water, fire, wood and metal.
 Good chi/energy means keeping all five elements balanced.

-Let’s go room by room.
-Start considering how each room in your home could effect your energy, health and wealth.
+Let’s start considering how each room in your home could effect your energy, health and wealth.
 In feng shui house rules, the kitchen, bathroom and bedroom are three of the most important rooms in your home.
 How you balance the energy in each of these spaces has an affect on your personal life.